null-talisman/robin-nill/README.md

     Old Price: 371.15
     Change: %-55.19
   - After my_stocks.py checks for major change, it will send out an email if detected (in-progree) or simply update the prices in update.txt
   - Update2.txt is useless.
 Ignore it.
+Mail-2 is useless too.
+They'll be removed.
   - I *have not* made changes to mail.py, prog.sh, or cron_cfg.txt.
 These files are essentially: mail.py - python program for sending the email to specified email address prog.sh - shell script for running these python programs from linux CLI and managing files.